Total Reading Time: 8 minutes

 - Sell old iPhone and collect cash

-If you sold your old iPhone for $300 or more you just got a brand new iPhone 5 (16GB or 32GB) for free.
+If you sold your old iPhone for $300 or more you can get a brand new iPhone for free.

 Enjoy!
 If this helped you at all, please share with a friend who needs an upgrade.
 You know who they are. :-)